 Virulent Newcastle Disease (vND) is the poultry Grim Reaper; this highly contagious, incurable viral disease affects birds and poultry worldwide, killing victims within days of exposure, often with no warning signs.

-Southern California chicken keepers have been living a bad Hollywood movie starring virulent Newcastle Disease (formerly known as exotic Newcastle disease) since May 2018 when the first case of over 230 was confirmed in a backyard exhibition flock.
-Three cases have been confirmed in commercial laying hen flocks in the past 3 weeks. (today’s date is 1/10/19) Euthanasia (aka: “depopulation”) is mandatory for poultry in areas identified as Ground Zero during a vND outbreak.
-Mandatory.
+Southern California chicken keepers have been living a bad Hollywood movie starring virulent Newcastle Disease (formerly known as exotic Newcastle disease) since May 2018 when the first case was confirmed in a backyard exhibition flock.
+Three cases have been confirmed in commercial laying hen flocks.
+Euthanasia (aka: “depopulation”) is mandatory for poultry in areas identified as Ground Zero during a vND outbreak.
 Depopulation is the only way to stop the spread of the virus.

-UPDATE: As of 4/19/19, the USDA has confirmed 421 cases of vND in California, including 378 in San Bernardino and Riverside Counties, 42 in Los Angeles County, 1 in Ventura County, and 1 in Alameda County.
-USDA also confirmed 1 case in Utah County, Utah and 1 case in Coconino County, Arizona.
+UPDATE: The outbreak continues to spread; as of 6/14/19, the USDA has confirmed 442 cases of vND in California, affecting flocks in the counties of San Bernardino, Riverside, Los Angeles, Ventura, and Alameda.
+The USDA also confirmed 1 case in Utah County, Utah and 1 case in Coconino County, Arizona.

 Virulent Newcastle Disease is not endemic to the United States, it is brought here by a number of sources including: illegally imported birds such as parrots, game fowl for fighting, and certain wildlife.
 While government officials work to contain and eliminate vND in California, we backyard chicken keepers have a responsibility to understand the significance of this viral killer and the potential ramifications of our actions for our birds as well as others.
 As poultry keepers, we have a shared responsibility to be good stewards of the species with an obligation to prevent deadly devastation to them on an unthinkable scale.